Minnesota Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Faribault County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Faribault County that you need to transfer you would only need to order our forms once for all of your properties in Faribault County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Faribault County you only need to order once.

 The certificate of trust is codified under the Minnesota Trust Code at Minn.
 Stat.
 501C.1013.